GLA Essential Eligibility Criteria

-- In addition to abiding by the Code of Conduct, GLA students are expected to meet the following eligibility criteria.
+In addition to abiding by the Code of Conduct, GLA Students are expected to meet the following Essential Eligibility Criteria.
 These criteria are not intended to be exclusionary, but to honestly identify the fundamental elements of participation so that every participant may have a safe and meaningful experience.
-Failure to meet essential eligibility criteria, through non-disclosure or other, may also result in removal from the program.
+Failure to meet Essential Eligibility Criteria, through non-disclosure or other, may also result in removal from the program.
 Please discuss with our team for any further clarification or concerns.

-- Exhibit self-management techniques in relation to mental health and self care while abroad.
-Techniques include the ability to proactively seek help from GLA staff, acknowledgement of being away from regularly scheduled mental health counseling, and ability to self-administer ongoing medical treatment while away from home support systems.
+- Exhibit self-management techniques in relation to mental health and self-care while abroad.
+Techniques include the ability to proactively seek help from GLA staff, acknowledgement of being away from regularly scheduled mental health counseling, and the ability to self-administer ongoing medical treatment while away from their home support system.

-- Recognize risks and hazards presented by GLA staff in English during the program and comply with recommended preventative measures, while also maintaining a reasonable level of situational awareness appropriate to circumstances.
+- Recognize risks and hazards presented by GLA staff in English during the program and comply with recommended preventive measures, while also maintaining a reasonable level of situational awareness appropriate to circumstances.

 Each Student Must Be Able To: